her0e1c1/tango/README.md

 - expo clients support more than 24
 - papaparse requires stream on react-native
 - just ignore libraries ts errors to set skipLibCheck true
+- firestore can not store undefined so use null instead